 If there are reasons your student can’t write the letter, for instance they don’t understand all the financial details, then you, as the parent, can write a supporting letter explaining the financial details in more depth.
 This way, your student is still getting involved in the process and writing their initial letter, but you are providing more details to show the full picture.

-Sample financial aid appeal letters can be helpful resources when formatting your student’s appeal letter.
-You can use the samples as a guide to create your own appeal letter that is specific to your student’s situation.
+To get a feel for your approach, read these two sample financial aid appeal letters.
+You can use the samples as a guide to create your own appeal letter that is specific to your family’s situation.

-The first thing to do is acknowledge the award already received and express gratitude for it.
-Your student should explain how excited they are to attend the school, and how glad they are that the school offers help so that students can afford to attend.
+• Open with thanks: The first thing to do is acknowledge the award already received and express gratitude for it.
+Explain how excited you are to attend the school, and how glad you are that the school offers help so that students can afford to attend.

-If your student’s GPA or test scores have increased significantly since their initial application to the school, you can mention this in the letter.
+Also, if your GPA or test scores have increased significantly since your initial application to the school, mention that in the letter.

-Be careful about the language in the letter.
-Never refer to the situation as a “negotiation,” because financial aid offices don’t negotiate.
-Instead, be clear that your student understands the decision but feels there are additional circumstances to consider.
+• Use careful, respectful language: Never refer to the situation as a “negotiation,” because financial aid offices don’t negotiate.
+Instead, be clear that you that you understand the decision but feel there are additional circumstances to consider.

 Be extremely respectful, and use the name of the financial aid officer if at all possible.
 Never use the appeal letter to vent frustration or insult the school, process, or officer.
 That won’t help you win anything.

-Finally, include any forms required by the school, along with documentation of any extra expenses.
+• Include documentation: Include any forms required by the school, such as a special circumstances form, along with documentation of any extra expenses.
 Perhaps the FAFSA didn’t reflect costs your family has from helping ailing grandparents, for instance.
 If competing offers are in play, you can also include those as documentation for your financial aid appeal.

 Tips From Parents Who Have Completed a Financial Aid Appeal